Joint Health and Safety Committees - Fixed Workplace

 18. (1) A health and safety representative may do anything that a committee may do under section 15.

-(2) A health and safety representative shall consult regularly with his employer in the course of his activities.
+(2) A health and safety representative shall consult regularly with the employer in the course of the health and safety representative’s activities.

 (3) Where the employer and a health and safety representative cannot agree on a matter related to health or safety, the health and safety representative shall call an officer to resolve the problem.